OpShin/opshin-vscode/README.md

     1. Find and replace `<pytool-module>` with module name for your tool.
 This will be used internally to create settings namespace, register commands, etc. Recommendation is to use lower case version of the name, no spaces, `-` are ok.
 For example, replacing `<pytool-module>` with `pylint` will lead to settings looking like `pylint.args`.
 Another example, replacing `<pytool-module>` with `black-formatter` will make settings look like `black-formatter.args`.
     1. Find and replace `<pytool-display-name>` with display name for your tool.
 This is used as the title for the extension in market place, extensions view, output logs, etc. For example, for the `black` extension this is `Black Formatter`.
 1. Install node packages using `npm install`.

-## Features of this Template

-After finishing the getting started part, this template would have added the following.
-Assume `<pytool-module>` was replaced with `mytool`, and `<pytool-display-name>` with`My Tool`:

-1. A command `My Tool: Restart Server` (command Id: `mytool.restart`).
-1. Following setting:
-    - `mytool.args`
-    - `mytool.path`
-    - `mytool.importStrategy`
-    - `mytool.interpreter`
-    - `mytool.showNotification`
-1. Following triggers for extension activation:
-    - On Language `python`.
-    - On File with `.py` extension found in the opened workspace.
-1. Following commands are registered:
-    - `mytool.restart`: Restarts the language server.
-1. Output Channel for logging `Output` > `My Tool`

 ## Adding features from your tool